 Japanese troops in Indochina surrendered to Chinese, British, and American forces at the end of World War II, and shortly thereafter French authorities resumed control.
-The Viet Minh and other groups fought the French for years.
+The Viet Minh and non-Communist nationalists in collaboration with the Viet Minh fought the French for years.
 Finally, after the defeat of French forces at Dien Bien Phu, France conceded independence to Indochina at the Geneva settlement of 1954.